filipereinerts/mouse-config/README.md

 ### Installing

-* Clone this repository on the machine where logitech is connected
+* Clone this repository on the machine where mouse is connected
 * Go to project folder
 * Execute `php artisan serve`
     * To access from another device on the same network execute `php artisan serve --host 0.0.0.0`